The KINERET logo and generic name (anakinra)

 The particular RA symptoms you experience, or the fact that your RA has not responded to other treatments, may suggest to your doctor that IL-1 is an important factor in your RA.

-In some RA patients, inflammatory symptoms could be:
+In some RA patients, inflammatory symptoms could include:

 Illustrated icon of a knee joint